natvitova/registration_of_volumetric_data/TestData/README.md

+**Sample Data Generator**

-**Brief information about how to use an app Sample Data Generator**
+Brief information about how to use an app Sample Data Generator.
 The main goal of this small application is to test the functionality of a 3D registration algorithm.
 This app should be capable of creating test data with desired rotation and translation.
-Here are a few screenshots
+Here are few screenshots

-![Obsah obrázku snímek obrazovky, text, software, Počítačová ikona Popis byl vytvořen automaticky](./images/media/image1.png)
+![Obsah obrázku snímek obrazovky, text, software, Počítačová ikona Popis byl vytvořen automaticky](./images/media/image1.png){width="5.236459973753281in" height="2.9507042869641293in"}

-*User interface of the application*
+*User interface of the application (shown only Macro and Micro data with applied transformation)*

+![Obsah obrázku snímek obrazovky, text, software, Počítačová ikona Popis byl vytvořen automaticky](./images/media/image2.png){width="5.236459973753281in" height="2.9507042869641293in"}

+*Filtered only micro data (micro original = source of the points, micro new is representation of what the result looks like)*

-![Obsah obrázku text, snímek obrazovky, displej, číslo Popis byl vytvořen automaticky](./images/media/image2.png)
+![Obsah obrázku text, snímek obrazovky, displej, číslo Popis byl vytvořen automaticky](./images/media/image3.png){width="1.7363068678915135in" height="2.232393919510061in"}

 *Details of a transformation*